Study in Israel

 Higher education plays a pivotal role in the economic and social development of Israel.
 In 2009-2010 some 280,000 students attended the country's institutions of higher learning.
-Of these, 38 percent attend universities and 41 percent are enrolled in colleges, while 21 percent participate in courses offered by the Open University.
+Of these, 38 percent attend universities and 41 percent are enrolled in colleges, while 21 percent participate in distance-learning courses.

 Israel's institutions of higher education have full academic and administrative freedom and are open to all students who meet their academic standards.

 Institutions of higher education operate under the authority of the Council for Higher Education, organized by the minister of education, and includes academics, community representatives and a student representative.
 The Council grants accreditation, authorizes the awarding of academic degrees, and advises the government on the development and financing of higher education and scientific research.

 Public funds provide 70 percent of the budget for higher education, 20 percent derives from tuition, and the rest from various private sources.
 In recent years higher education study programmes in Israel have become more career-oriented, with larger numbers of students enrolled in the wide range of professional studies.